pjakiela/stata/regression-table.md

 ![indicate-example](esttab-indicate-example.png)

-You can also use the
-`note()` option to add any relevant information in the table notes.

-r keeping only the coefficients on price using the `keep` option.
+You can also use the `note()` option to add any relevant information in the table notes.
+You will typically want to indicate what specification you are using (i.e. OLS or logit), what level you are clustering you standard errors at (or, if you are not clustering, that they are robust), and which controls are included in which specifications, if that is not obvious from the body of your table.

 <br>